michael-lutz/divide-and-conquer/README.md

 def f1081(): f1014()
 ```

 If you said `f1086()`, you're correct!
 But how did you do it?
 Chances are, you either tracked evaluations as you read from top to bottom or followed the code path from the bottom up.
 The key is that it's impossible to know `f1086()` matters until you know `f1017()` matters, and so on.
-To access relevant sources of truth in code, novels, legal documents, or even X feeds, humans (or networks) must efficiently recall what depends on what.
+To access relevant sources of truth in code, novels, legal documents, or even X feeds, humans (or networks) must understand what depends on what.
 While it is true that a token in a decoder-only attention layer *can* attend to any prior token, it's unlikely that it will attend to the correct piece of information in one go.
+The depth of relationships a token can trace limits the complexity of reasoning it can perform.

 Much of this work is inspired by the [Variable Scope](https://variablescope.org/) project, in which Wu, Geiger, and Millière investigated the following variable evaluation task: